meshery/meshery/docs/pages/concepts/architecture/architecture.md

 ## Deployments

 Meshery deploys as a set of containers.
 Meshery's containers can be deployed to either Docker or Kubernetes.
+Meshery components connect to one another via gRPC requests.
+Meshery Server stores the location of the other components and connects with those components as needed.
+Typically, a connection from Meshery Server to Meshery Aapters is initiated from a client request (usually either `mesheryctl` or Meshery UI) to gather information from the Adapter or invoke an Adapter's operation.

+In Meshery v0.6.0, Adapters will register with Meshery Server over HTTP POST.
+If Meshery Server is not available, Meshery Adapters will backoff and retry to connect to Meshery Server perpetually.

 [![Meshery architecture]({{ site.baseurl }}/assets/img/architecture/meshery-architecture.svg)]({{ site.baseurl }}/assets/img/architecture/meshery-architecture.svg)